Introduction

 Retrograde

-Retrograde inversion, which is “backwards and upside down”, can be done by simply applying both inversion and retrograde.
+Retrograde inversion, which is “backwards and upside down”, can be done by combining inversion and retrograde.

-Tip: use retrograde hotkey to quickly swap two neighbor chords:
+Tip: use the retrograde hotkey to quickly swap two neighbor chords:

 Or to swap two notes like this: